Some finiteness results on triangular automorphisms: Introduction

 Now we assume that the ground field $\KK$ is an algebraically closed field of characteristic zero.
 Let us come to an infinitesimal version of the results discussed above.
 It is well known that every derivation $D$ of the algebra $\KK[x_1,\ldots,x_n]$ has the form

 with some $g_1,\ldots,g_n\in\KK[x_1,\ldots,x_n]$.
 The vector space $\Der(A)$ of all derivations of an algebra $A$ forms a Lie algebra with respect to the commutator $[D_1,D_2]=D_1D_2-D_2D_1$.
-It is natural to ask when a set of derivations generates a finite-dimensional Lie algebra and which finite dimensional Lie algebras appear this way.
+It is natural to ask when a set of derivations generates a finite-dimensional Lie algebra and which finite-dimensional Lie algebras appear this way.

 A derivation $D$ of an algebra $A$ is \emph{locally nilpotent} if for every $a\in A$ is there a positive integer $k$ such that $D^k(a)=0$.
-In~\cite[Section~5]{ALS}, a description of finite-dimensional Lie algebras generated by vertical locally nilpotent derivations is obtained.
+It is an important problem to characterize collections of locally nilpotent derivations of $A$ that generate finite-dimensional Lie subalgebras in $\Der(A)$ and to describe finite-dimensional Lie algebras which can be realized this way.
+There are some results on this problem.
+For example, in~\cite[Section~5]{ALS} the case of homogeneous locally nilpotent derivations annihilating all fractions of homogeneous elements of the same degree in a graded algebra is studied and a description of finite-dimensional Lie algebras generated by such locally nilpotent derivations is obtained.

 We say that a derivation $D$ of the algebra $\KK[x_1,\ldots,x_n]$ is \emph{triangular} if $g_i\in\KK[x_1,\ldots,x_{i-1}]$ for all $i=2,\ldots,n$ and $g_1\in\KK$.
 Clearly, every triangular derivation $D$ is locally nilpotent.
 See~\cite{Fr} for more information on locally nilpotent and triangular derivations.